Exchange for BSc students

 • General elective credit (e.g., ELEV 3rd)

-After you submit your exchange course package on TCP, Science Advising will assign courses for evaluation to departments.
+After you submit your exchange course package on the Transfer Credit Portal, Science Advising will assign courses for evaluation to departments.
 Once departments evaluate the courses and you submit your final transcript from exchange to Go Global, credits are assigned on your UBC student record.
-Please note: credit transfer process will take 16 weeks or more.
+Please note: the credit transfer process takes 16 weeks or more.

-If you see how the course you want to take on exchange will exchange to UBC, you cannot choose for it to transfer differently.
+If you see how the course you want to take on exchange will be articulated at UBC, you cannot request or choose for it to transfer differently.
 For example, it is not possible to request a course which transferred to UBC as ENVR 2nd to transfer as ENVR 200 instead.

 Applied Science (Engineering) courses will not be granted Science credit.
 Coursework such as "Biological Engineering" or "Chemical Engineering" are considered Applied Science courses.
 Architectural and Environmental Design courses are also under this faculty.

-You can, but the UBC and Science faculty policy on such courses applies to exchange credits the same way as to courses taken in UBC.
-For more information, please see https://students.ubc.ca/enrolment/courses/creditdfail-grading.
-You cannot take courses toward your specialization, communication and breadth requirements for Credit/D/Fail or Pass/Fail.
+You can, but the UBC and Science faculty policy applies to exchange credits the same way as it does for courses taken in UBC.
+You cannot take courses toward your specialization, Communication and Science Breadth Requirements for Credit/D/Fail or Pass/Fail.

-If you are meeting sufficient progress requirements with the courses you completed, as listed on your UBC record, yes.
-If the courses you need for progression were taken on exchange and are still being evaluated, they will not be included in the assessment of your progression eligibility.
+If you meet sufficient progress requirements with the courses you completed, once listed on your UBC record, yes.
+If the courses you need for promotion were taken on exchange and are still being evaluated, they will not be included in the assessment of your promotion eligibility.

 Useful links and contact information

-Go Global Science Faculty Designate and Academic Advisor: Yana Yablonovskaya, yana.yablonovskaya@science.ubc.ca
+Go Global Science Faculty Designate and Academic Advisor: Yana Yablonovskaya

 Musqueam First Nation land acknowledegement